niels-slotboom/notes/Submanifolds.typ

 = Introduction

-To formulate the ADM formalism, one not only requires Hamiltonian field theory and the Dirac-Bergmann algorithm, but also a means of defining a foliation of spacetime---thereby introducing a preferred time direction for evolution.
-This involves a precise formulation of what a foliation is, the construction and interpretation of its associated normal vector field, and, more broadly, a systematic treatment of differential geometry on submanifolds.
-Submanifolds carry a variety of important geometric structures: an induced metric, projected covariant derivatives, intrinsic as well as extrinsic curvature, and decompositions of the ambient curvature in terms of intrinsic and extrinsic contributions.
-These will all play a central role in what follows.
+To formulate the ADM formalism, one not only requires Hamiltonian field theory and the Dirac-Bergmann algorithm, but also a means of defining a direction of evolution---a preferred time direction---within the spacetime; this is done by introducing a foliation.
+These notes aim to build a precise formulation of what a foliation is, the construction and interpretation of its associated normal vector field, and, more broadly, a systematic treatment of differential geometry with foliations and submanifolds.
+In this, these notes introduce a variety of important geometric structures carried by foliations: the induced metric, projected covariant derivatives, intrinsic as well as extrinsic curvature, and decompositions of the ambient curvature in terms of intrinsic and extrinsic contributions.

 = Basics
 == Definition of a Submanifold